MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MoveRequestStatistics.md

 ### -DiagnosticArgument
 This parameter is available only in on-premises Exchange.

 The DiagnosticArgument parameter modifies the results that are returned by using the Diagnostic switch.
-You don't need to specify a value with this switch.

 Typically, you use the Diagnostic switch and the DiagnosticArgument parameter only at the request of Microsoft Customer Service and Support to troubleshoot problems.

 ```yaml
 Type: String